EV Charging Cost in Georgia (2026)

 Is it cheaper to charge an EV or buy gas in Georgia?+−

-Charging at home wins in Georgia: about 4.1¢ per mile versus roughly 11¢ per mile for a 28-mpg gas car at $3.20/gallon, which saves about $885 a year at 1,000 miles a month.
+Charging at home wins in Georgia: about 4.1¢ per mile versus roughly 11¢ per mile for a 28-mpg gas car at the $3.20/gallon national average, which saves about $885 a year at 1,000 miles a month.
+Local gas prices shift the exact gap.

 Georgia rate: EIA residential average (2026 example value).
 EV efficiency: EPA ratings.
 Table assumes 1,000 miles/month, home charging.
 Estimates only.
 Full methodology →